• Skip to primary navigation

 How to make sure your toum doesn’t break:

-- Drizzle in the oil in a slow and steady stream.
-Whatever you do, do not add it all at once.
+2. Drizzle in the oil in a slow and steady stream.
+Whatever you do, do not add it all at once and do not rush it.

-- Don’t let the food processor or blender run gratuitously (especially if you have a high-power blender, which can overheat quickly).
-If you’re taking a break from streaming in oil, don’t let it run longer than a couple seconds.
+3. Don’t let the food processor or blender run gratuitously (especially if you have a high-power blender, which can overheat quickly).
+If you’re taking a break from streaming in oil, stop the machine.
 But make sure you do let it run for 1 or 2 seconds after you stop drizzling in the oil to make sure it fully incorporates.

-- Don’t make toum in large batches.
+4. Don’t make toum in large batches.
 Even if your blender or food processor is big enough to hold a lot, it may not be powerful enough.
 This recipe is the maximum amount you can safely make at a time.
 This shouldn’t be a problem, because it’s incredibly strong, and easy to whip up whenever.
 If you’re cooking for a huge party and need to make extra, make it in a couple batches.
 You might sometimes get away with doubling this recipe.
-But it will most likely break some of the time.
+But it will most likely break some of the time (and then you’ll lose twice as much—yikes!).
 And anything more than doubling it will break just about every single time.
-Trust me when I say I’ve learned from experience.
+Trust me when I say I’ve learned from experience while working in a restaurant.

-- Your blender or food processor should be very clean.
+6. Your blender or food processor should be very clean to start.

 Ingredients